From International Youth Tournament to U19 EURO

 In 1980, the tournament was changed to the UEFA European Under-18 Championship, reflecting one of UEFA's main priorities, which is to promote youth football and to encourage the development of young footballers.
 The inaugural European U18 Championship was held in 1980/81, before the competition was changed to a U19 event ahead of the 2001/02 season because of changes in player eligibility dates.

 France were the most successful team in the European U18 Championship, lifting the trophy on four separate occasions, with Portugal and the Soviet Union each prevailing twice.
-Spain have dominated since the switch to U19s, triumphing eight times, while France and Germany have won the title three and two times respectively.
+Spain have dominated since the switch to U19s, triumphing nine times, while France have won the title three times.
+In 2021/22, England joined Germany on two U19 crowns as the competition returned following a two-season absence due to COVID-19.

-England: Michael Owen, Gary Neville, Sol Campbell, Frank Lampard, Paul Scholes, Harry Kane, Phil Foden, Jadon Sancho
+England: Michael Owen, Gary Neville, Sol Campbell, Frank Lampard, Paul Scholes, Harry Kane, Phil Foden, Jadon Sancho, Mason Mount, Reece James

-France: Mikaël Silvestre, William Gallas, Thierry Henry, David Trezeguet, Paul Pogba, Antoine Giezmann, Kingsley Coman, Kylian Mbappé
+France: Mikaël Silvestre, William Gallas, Thierry Henry, David Trezeguet, Paul Pogba, Antoine Griezmann, Kingsley Coman, Kylian Mbappé

 Germany: Mesut Özil, Joshua Kimmich, Manuel Neuer, Philipp Lahm